-In cases of 'sexting' we follow guidance given to schools and colleges by the UK Council for Child Internet Safety (UKCCIS) published in August 2016: 'Sexting in schools and colleges, responding to incidents, and safeguarding young people'.
+In cases of 'sexting' we follow guidance given to schools and colleges by the UK Council for Child Internet Safety (UKCCIS) published in December 2020: 'Sexting in schools and colleges, responding to incidents, and safeguarding young people'.
+This includes educating children via the curriculum on the legalities of sharing images and supporting children that have shared images or have had an image shared of them.